Haute Savoie / France

 Skiing, walking, cycling, golf, watersports, riding and many more

-In the winter, the Alpine pastures are transformed into great ski stations - choose from La Clusaz, Le Grand Bornand and Manigod.
+In the winter, the Alpine pastures are transformed into great ski resorts: choose from La Clusaz, Le Grand Bornand and Manigod.

 Thônes is also perfectly placed to make the most of the medieval town of Annecy and its lake — reputed to be the cleanest in Europe.

-From Thônes it’s less than 12km to the Aravis ski stations of La Clusaz, Le Grand Bornand and Manigod.
+From Thônes, it’s less than 12km to the Aravis ski resorts of La Clusaz, Le Grand Bornand and Manigod.